Underground-Ops/underground-nexus/README.md

 ----------------------------------------------------

-***The minimum recommended hardware for the Underground Nexus is the Raspberry Pi 4; anything more powerful will also certainly run the Underground Nexus well (compatible with amd64 and arm systems).***
+***The minimum recommended hardware for the Underground Nexus is the Raspberry Pi 4 (4GB RAM or more); anything more powerful will also certainly run the Underground Nexus well (compatible with amd64 and arm systems).***

 ----------------------------------------------------